CAD-3MTT/skill-canvas-BE/Readme.md

 Initialize project by typing `npm init`

+accept the defaults for most of the items

-then create a index.js file in the root of your project
+then create a `index.js` file in the root of your project if this is not done automatically when creating the project via `npm init`

-modify the package.json to resemble
+modify the package.json to resemble by adding start in the scripts part of `package.json`

 # ![package](assets\package-json-scripts.PNG)

+add express as a dependency in the project by running `npm install express`

-then in the index.js type the following
+then in the `index.js` type the following

 ```js
 const express = require("express");